nicollehahn/Learn-Enough-Command-Line-to-Be-Dangerous/README.md

 Q:  According to the man page, what are the official short and long descriptions of `echo` on your system?

-A: display a line of text, write arguments to the standard output
+A: Display a line of text, write arguments to the standard output

 #### Exercise: 2

 Q:  By reading the man page for `echo`, determine the command needed to print out “hello” without the trailing newline, and verify using your terminal that it works as expected.

-A: echo -n [text]
+A: Type `echo -n [text]`

 ---